RagsFTW/RagsFTW.github.io/_posts/2019-1-8-VulnHub-Bulldog-1.md

 Wait?
 What happened to the Recon phase?
 This is one of those things that is different about a VulnHub challenge.
 Since I already know what my target is, I don't really have to do recon, and can just move into scanning.
 If this were an actual company target, or something I would do professionally, then I would be learning as much as possible about the company and their systems minus any actual network or phyiscal interaction with the systems.

 ### Nmap
 Nmap is typically the "go-to" first tool when conducting a pen test or a Capture the Flag (CTF).
 On my local network, Bulldog 1 recieved an IP address of 192.168.56.4.
-So lets get started...
+So let's get started...

 ```
 nmap -vvv -p- -sT -sV 192.168.56.4 --open -oA bulldog_nmap